Headphones: 22 X 15,5 X 13,8mm

 Depths, mid and highs

-Every single headphone has one 6 mm drive installed.
-When it comes to sound, the headphones are completely convincing.
-The deep are balanced and are not too pushy.
-In addition, the depths, especially with bass-heavy songs, can be clearly felt and really make you want more.
+Each individual headphone has a 6 mm driver built into it.
+The headphones are fully convincing in terms of sound.
+The lows are balanced and aren't too intrusive.
+In addition, the depths are clearly noticeable, especially with bass-heavy songs, and really make you want more.

-The In the middle are also very balanced and get through well.
-The Heights do not appear too plastic or covered.
-Even when listening to louder music, the highs still come through without distorting.
+The mids are also very balanced and come through well.
+The heights do not seem too plastic or exaggerated.
+Even when listening to louder music, the highs still come through cleanly without distorting.

 ANC (Active Noise Canceling) is unfortunately to be found in vain with the HAVIT I95, but this is also tolerable in view of the price.
 The headphones themselves shield well anyway and let little noise into the inside of the ear.